Newsletter 14, February 2008

 When choosing your cookbook, check the contents list carefully.
 Many special diet cookbooks disappoint because they simply repeat recipes you could find in 'normal' cookbooks.
 To help you keep to your diet and make it a success, you need a cookbook which takes full advantage of the many substitute ingredients which are available.
 In this way, you get the motivation of enjoying your favorite foods (suitably adapted for your diet using alternative ingredients) while broadening your nutrient intake and eliminating man-made chemicals.

-If you are following a wheat-free, allergy elimination, Stone Age or low carb diet and want to reap the full health benefits of this change in your way of eating, then two cookbooks which definitely won't disappoint are the Stone Age Diet is Easy Cookbook and the Low Carb / Low GI Cookbook.
+If you are following a wheat-free, allergy elimination, Stone Age or low carb diet and want to reap the full health benefits of this change in your way of eating, then two cookbooks which definitely won't disappoint are the Stone Age Diet is Easy Cookbook and The Low Carb is Easy Cookbook.

-3) Latest Bread And Breakfast Recipes In The Low Carb / Low GI Cookbook
+3) Latest Bread And Breakfast Recipes In The Low Carb is Easy Cookbook

 January is always the top month of the year for people to start diets.
 Unfortunately, February is the top month for people to abandon their diets when they start to get bored and fed up with limited food choices.